EdAlegrid/array-gpio/README.md

 let led = setOutput(33);

 watchInput(() => {
-  // press sw1 to pulse the led with a duration of 50 ms
+  // press sw1 to create a pulse with a duration of 50 ms
   if(sw1.isOn){
     led.pulse(50);
   }
-  // press sw2 to pulse the led with a duration of 200 ms else if(sw2.isOn){
+  // press sw2 to create a pulse with a duration of 200 ms else if(sw2.isOn){
     led.pulse(200);
   }
-  // press sw3 to pulse the led with a duration of 1000 ms or 1 sec else if(sw3.isOn){
+  // press sw3 to create a pulse with a duration of 1000 ms or 1 sec else if(sw3.isOn){
     led.pulse(1000);
   }